Academic, Personal and Interpersonal Supports

 Our Student Activities Director collaborates with student leaders, faculty advisors, and school administrators to provide our students with opportunities to participate in clubs, activities and special events that promote connectedness to Greenwich High School, engagement in our community, and foster the development of communication and leadership skills.

 Learning Centers are classrooms set aside for individual or small group work where students can get extra help with their academics during the school day.
 Each house has an English/Social Studies Learning Center.
 There is also a dedicated Math Learning Center, Science Learning Centers in the science wing, an ESL learning center, and a World Language Learning Center.
-If a student earns a report card grade lower than a C- or if he/she needs additional support, he or she will be assigned to a learning center by his/her teacher or school counselor.
+If a student earns a report card grade lower than a C- or if they need additional support, they will be assigned to a learning center.
 In addition, students may go to any subject area learning center during an open block and ask for help from any teacher who is assigned there.
 There is a specialized Intervention Learning Center designed to assist students referred by their house team.

 Peer Tutoring – by working with their school counselor or classroom teacher, a student may request or be recommended for peer-tutoring support, delivered by student volunteers and coordinated through the National Honor Society.
-A more intensive peer-tutoring program, Stand By Me, specifically offers academic peer support to select 9th graders.
+A more structured peer support program, Stand By Me, is offered to select 9th graders.
 These students are matched with juniors and seniors who act as tutors and mentors.
-Each pair meets three times per cycle.
+Each pair meets two times per cycle.
 They work on organization, study skills, homework completion and test preparation.
 The program also offers a goal-setting meeting at the beginning of each quarter, a bi-weekly progress report for each student, award luncheons and field trips.

 AVID is a national program designed to increase school-wide learning and performance.
 The mission of AVID is to ensure that ALL students, especially the least served students who are in the middle will: succeed in rigorous curriculum, complete a rigorous college preparatory path, enter mainstream activities of the school, increase their enrollment in four-year colleges, and become educated and responsible participants and leaders in a democratic society.
 AVID’s systematic approach is designed to support students and educators as they increase school-wide/district-wide learning and performance.
 Students are selected to the AVID program at GHS through a selection process beginning in the spring of 8th grade.
 Click here to learn more about the AVID program.